davsmith/Projects_20221021/README.md

 # Projects
-Coding projects in various languages including Python and Autohotkey
+Coding projects in various languages including Python and C#